gsipe-workshop/gsipe-workshop.github.io/_pages/call-papers.md

 - Is your proposed presentation your job market paper?

-Upon receiving submissions, we will remove author-identifying information (name and all answers to the above questions) from the abstracts.
+Upon receiving submissions, we will remove the author-identifying information (name and all answers to the above questions) from the abstracts.
 Each organizer will evaluate the author-blinded abstracts on a 0-5 scale according to the following criteria:

 - **Breadth of appeal**: Does the paper pose a question that will be of interest to a broad cross-section of international political economy and international economics scholars?